TUESDAY4623/F.R.I.D.A.Y./progress.md

 Tracks build progress date-wise per work session.
 Rules: Append-only, new entries added at the top (most recent first).
 Never edit or delete past entries.

 ## 2026-09-14 — Phase 1 (Adarsh)

-- what was built/changed: Implemented the Tool Manager execution gateway.
-It now validates tool requests and arguments, looks up registered tools, performs the Policy Engine check, handles DENY/CONFIRM decisions, executes tools with the contract timeout, catches execution failures, and normalizes tool results.
+- what was built/changed: Implemented the Tool Manager execution gateway and integrated it with the Policy Engine.
+The Tool Manager now validates tool requests and arguments, checks the registered tool and contract, performs policy checks, handles ALLOW/DENY/CONFIRM decisions, executes tools with contract-defined timeouts, catches execution failures, and normalizes tool results.
+The Policy Engine was updated from the Phase 0 pass-through to risk-based ALLOW/CONFIRM/DENY decisions based on tool risk level.

-- what was tested and the result: Added Tool Manager tests covering successful dispatch, unknown tools, argument validation, policy decisions, execution errors, timeout handling, and result normalization.
-GitHub Actions test result: **23 passed, 0 failed**.
+- what was tested and the result: Added Tool Manager tests covering successful dispatch, unknown tools, missing and invalid arguments, policy decisions, execution errors, timeout handling, and result normalization.
+Updated the Policy Engine test to validate decisions using the registered tool contract.
+GitHub Actions completed successfully with **23 passed, 0 failed**.

-- what's still open or blocking the next person: Real filesystem tools and full risk-based Policy Engine enforcement remain separate Phase 1 work.
-UI/log viewer and remaining Phase 0 integration work are also outside this Tool Manager task.
+- what's still open or blocking the next person: Real filesystem tools and remaining Phase 1 functionality are still open.
+UI/log viewer and remaining Phase 0 integration work are also still open.

 ## 2026-09-12 — Phase 0 (Adarsh)

 - what was built/changed: Added two temporary contract-proof tools, `read_file` and `list_directory`, implementing the shared `BaseTool` interface and declaring complete `ToolContract` metadata.
 Both tools are read-only and declared LOW risk.
 Verified that the tools can be registered and retrieved through `ToolRegistry`.
 Phase 0 Policy Engine remains an empty pass-through that returns `PolicyDecision.ALLOW`; real risk-tier enforcement is deferred to Phase 1.